DilanGoodwin/LearningCoding/Scala/UniversityWork/week02/src/README.md

 var def: String = 45
 var object: Int = 5
 ```

-Why did some of the inputs fail?
-* Some of the provided inputs failed because of the way the variables were defined.
-Some words with Scala are predefined/used & are not allowed to be used as variable names.
-For example you could not use `var` as a variable name because it has a predefined function within Scala.
+Some of the inputs once again failed, this is because some of the variable names that we wanted to use are predefined function names within Scala so they cannot be used as variable names within a program.
+An example of this is the `var` keyword, this tells the program that you are creating a variable so you cannot name a varaible var because it already has a predefined function.

 ## 8. Variables in a Scala Program
-### 8.1
-Create a new project using the code below:
+Now that we have played around with variables & understand how we can use them it is time to add them into a program.
+We will start off with very basic usages of varaibles & then look into more complex ways that they can be used.

+Copy the code below into a new Scala program:

 ```
 object VarX{
   def main(args: Array[String]): Unit={